American Staffordshire Terrier in an Apartment

-Can a American Staffordshire Terrier thrive in an apartment?
+Can an American Staffordshire Terrier thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for medium breed apartment living.

 Apartment Suitability Score

-Can a American Staffordshire Terrier live in an apartment?
+Can an American Staffordshire Terrier live in an apartment?
 With adequate daily exercise, American Staffordshire Terriers can adapt to apartment living, though a home with a yard is preferable.

 Space Requirements

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-American Staffordshire Terriers with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy American Staffordshire Terrier do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 Noise Level